ZK-APEX: Zero-Knowledge Approximate Personalized Unlearning with Executable Proofs: System and Problem Formulation

-\emph{Threat model.} Adversaries are computationally bounded. \textit{(i) Privacy:} The proof is zero knowledge (see Appendix~\ref{sec:zk_background}); it reveals no information about \(\theta_p\), \(\theta_u\), or \(D_p\) beyond the public inputs \((\Psi, \mathsf{Com}(\theta_p), \mathsf{Com}(\theta_u))\).
-The model architecture is public, whereas all model weights and client-specific statistics remain part of the private witness. \textit{(ii) Integrity:} By knowledge soundness, the verifier accepts only if the publicly committed \(\theta_u\) equals the (deterministic) output of the agreed operator \(U\) applied to the committed \(\theta_p\) under \(\Psi\).
-After acceptance, all subsequent predictions and updates must reference \(\mathsf{Com}(\theta_u)\), ensuring the deployed model is exactly the certified output of \(U\).
+\emph{Threat model.} Adversaries are computationally bounded. \textit{(i) Privacy (curious verifier/provider):} The verifier (including a curious provider) observes only the public inputs \((\Psi, \mathsf{Com}(\theta_p), \mathsf{Com}(\theta_u))\) and an argument \(\pi\).
+By the zero-knowledge property (Appendix~\ref{sec:zk_background}) and the hiding property of $\mathsf{Com}(\cdot)$, the proof transcript reveals nothing about $\theta_p$, $\theta_u$, or $D_p$ beyond what is already implied by the public inputs.
+The model architecture is public, whereas all model weights and client-specific statistics remain part of the private witness. \textit{(ii) Integrity (dishonest client/prover):} A dishonest prover may attempt to produce an accepting proof for some \(\theta_u \neq U(\theta_p;\Psi)\).
+By knowledge soundness, the verifier accepts only if the publicly committed \(\theta_u\) equals the (deterministic) output of the agreed operator \(U\) applied to the committed \(\theta_p\) under \(\Psi\).
+After acceptance, all subsequent predictions and updates must reference \(\mathsf{Com}(\theta_u)\), ensuring the deployed model is exactly the certified output of \(U\). \textit{(iii) Black-box leakage (unlearning quality):} An external party may have black-box access to the unlearned model outputs; this is not a protocol break.
+Any residual dependence on \(D_f\) is treated as unlearning quality and evaluated separately in our experiments measured by MIA success in Table~\ref{tab:main_results}.
 Operationally, this means the next predictions are produced by the committed \(\theta_u\), not by any model that still encodes \forgetset patterns.
 All security properties are inherited from Halo2~\cite{zcash-halo2}; formal definitions and assumptions appear in Appendix~\ref{sec:appendix_all_properties}.

 \emph{Scope.} We do not address secure erasure of the client’s pre-unlearning model, as an archival copy of \(\theta_p\) may persist on the device.
 Secure deletion is a challenging problem in its own right, often requiring trusted hardware-based method~\cite{hunt2018ryoan,wu2024secgpt}, and is considered orthogonal to our goal of verifiable unlearning.
 Our guarantee is \emph{verifiable use}: after acceptance, any future inference or update must reference \(\mathsf{Com}(\theta_u)\), so deployed predictions are produced by the certified unlearned model, and do not rely on parameters that encode \forgetset patterns.
 Operational controls (e.g., requiring a valid proof per update/inference) can enforce this usage constraint, but the physical deletion of prior weights is out of scope.